dp-shetty/Company/README.md

-# Company
 # This is a clone of a website named "company" of bootstrapmade
-# done using only html and css
+ done using only html and css